 STFC expects applicants to make use of their existing data management skills where possible, but will consider funding additional specialist staff or training to enable effective management, preservation, and sharing of data, provided that sufficient justification can be made.
 Justified requests can also be made for resources to cover any computational facilities needed to manage, store and share the data generated by the research.

-As the STFC supports the UKRI Common Principles on Research Policy, there is a requirement that all publications arising from STFC funded projects are accompanied by a data access statement.
+All publications arising from STFC funded projects should be accompanied by a data access statement.
 Guidance on writing data access statements is available in our 'Archiving and sharing data' guide.